 Speeding the process to avoid a lengthy process

 All estates must go through the probate process, with or without a valid Will.
-Having a Will, however, speeds up the probate process and informs the Master of the High Court how the individual would want their estate divided.
+Having a Will, however, speeds up the winding up process and informs the Master of the High Court how the individual would want their estate divided.
 If you die intestate, this means you die without a Will or your Will is invalid and your estate will be distributed in accordance with the Intestate Succession Act 81 of 1987.
 Dying intestate means that your estate will be divided amongst your surviving spouse, children, parents or siblings according to a set formula.
 Where there is a surviving spouse and one child, the surviving spouse will inherit the greater of a child’s share or the amount of R250 000 (this amount is fixed from time to time).

 For example: